The A Major Triad: A Complete Music Theory Guide

 Beyonce’s ‘Halo,’ composed in the key of A major, is a captivating R&B ballad known for its soaring vocals and emotional resonance.
 With its powerful melody and heartfelt lyrics, this song has become a standout in Beyoncé’s discography.

-Figured Bass Notation for A Major Triads
+Figured Bass Notation

 Figured bass is an alternative way of labelling chords.
 It uses vertical numbers to denote chords and it can be used to label any type of triad.
 Below are the figured bass symbols for the A Major chord in all three inversions.

-A major triads figured bass
+A major chords figured bass

 • Root Position – 3/5 indicates that a 3rd above the root and a 5th above the root are to be played.